Azure/fta-cloudarchitecture/docs/cloud-fundamentals.md

 amount of the administrative and management burden for you.
 There are a few principles you should think about as you design your solution so that you can get the most out of being in the cloud.

+> 📺 Watch the [Architecting Distributed Cloud Applications] video series for even even more
+> detail on these concepts.

 ## Economics of the cloud

 In traditional models of server hosting, we typically maintained corporate server rooms and small